ivoyager/ivoyager-changelogs/README.md

    * FocalLengthBox - SelectionPanel widget with focal-length label & buttons.
    * CameraLock - NavigationPanel widget that locks/unlocks camera to main UI selection.
 * Added project setting Global.asteroid_mag_cutoff_override.
 This can overide mag_cutoff for all groups normally set in data/solar_system/asteroid_group_data.csv.
 With the default mag_cutoff=15, we have 64,738 total asteroids.
 If you set the override to 100.0, you'll see all 647,000 asteroids.
 If you set the override to a value < 15.0, you'll have fewer than 64,738 asteroids.
 (Magnitude is smaller for larger objects!)
+* Added new "planetarium-style" GUI.
+This will become default in ivoyager_planetarium project (but isn't yet).
+Both "game-style" and "planetarium-style" are in the core submodule, so can be used by any project (the original "game-style" is default).

 ### Changes
 * Widget RangeLabel sets its own visibility.